odriverobotics/ODrive/odrivetool.md

 ## Flashing with an STLink

-This procedure is only necessary for ODrive v3.4.
+This procedure is only necessary for ODrive v3.4 or earlier.
 You will need an STLink/v2 or compatible programmer.
 You should have received one with your ODrive.

 1. Install OpenOCD
    * **Windows:** [instructions](http://gnuarmeclipse.github.io/openocd/install/) (also follow the instructions on the ST-LINK/V2 drivers)